salvere002/chat-ui/docs/SERVICE_CONFIG_GUIDE.md

 1. The configuration for that adapter type is automatically loaded
 2. You can modify the backend URL for that specific adapter
 3. The configuration is saved specifically for that adapter type
+4. ChatService is automatically reconfigured with the new settings
-4. Next time you select that adapter, your saved configuration is restored
+5. Next time you select that adapter, your saved configuration is restored

 ## Usage